18F/bpa-identity-management/README.md

 In addition, our current public work is available at this [GitHub repository](https://github.com/18F/identity-idp).

 ## Instructions:
+The documents in this repository are posted to eBuy under RFQ#1109584.
+The documents in eBuy should always be considered the documents of record.
 Please submit any questions by Jul 13th, 2016, at 6pm.
+Please note at this time that 18F and the Contracting Officer will only be responding to questions submitted by Agile BPA vendors.
+Comments from other parties will still be considered but we cannot commit to responding to them.

 Offers are due by July 21st, 2016, at 6pm.